-Our vape coil guide should tell you what you need to know to start vaping correctly.
+Our vape coil guide will tell you everything you need to know to start vaping correctly.

-First things first - you need to know what a coil actually is.
+First things first - you need to know what a vape coil actually is.
 Simply put, it’s the heart of your vaping device.
-Most manufactured coils consist of a wire (heating element) and cotton.
-The battery heats the wire which, in turn, heats the e-liquid soaked cotton.
-This makes the e-liquid turn to vapour.
+Most manufactured vaping coils consist of a wire (heating element) and cotton.
+The battery heats the wire which, in turn, heats the e-liquid soaked cotton and this makes the e-liquid turn to vapour.

 We would also suggest an e-liquid with 6mg of nicotine, or lower, for use with sub-ohm coils.
 Sub-ohm tanks and atomisers produce a higher throat hit than their standard resistance counterparts.
 Any more than 6mg of nicotine could taste burnt or harsh.

-Whenever you use a new coil, you will first need to ‘prime’ it.
-Priming a coil means you are preparing it to accept heat and product the best vapour.
+Whenever you change your vape coil, you will first need to ‘prime’ your new coil.
+Priming a vape coil means you are preparing it to accept heat and product the best vapour.
 You must follow these 7 simple steps before you power your vaping device.

 If the coil is insufficiently primed, it will take longer to get the burnt taste but, even so, your coil will not have had as long a life as if it had been correctly primed in the first place.

-You will recognise the need to change the coil when you start to get the burnt taste mentioned above.
+You will recognise the need to change the coil in your vape when you start to get the burnt taste mentioned above.
 At this point, make sure to follow all of the priming steps again with your replacement coil.

 These are not recommended for beginner vapers as they carry certain risks.
-Before you venture into rebuildables, you must know about multimeters and electronic devices in general.
+Before you venture into rebuildable coils, you must know about multimeters and electronic devices in general.

 Should you have any other queries about the safe and proper way to handle vape coils, please don’t hesitate to contact us.